ekram-kedir/Enterprise-Grade-RAG-System/README.md

 ## Getting Started

 This repository serves as the root system for the Enterprise-Grade RAG System.
-It includes submodules for the frontend, backend, and RAG (Prompt Engineering and Evaluation Metrics).
+It includes subfolders for the frontend, backend, and RAG (Prompt Engineering and Evaluation Metrics).

-### Submodules
+### Subfolders

 - [Frontend](./frontend) - Next.js project for the user interface.
 - [Backend](./backend) - Flask application for backend services.

-Refer to individual submodule READMEs for specific setup and usage instructions.
+Refer to individual subfolders READMEs for specific setup and usage instructions.

 ## Learn More

-For more detailed information and resources, refer to the documentation in each submodule:
+For more detailed information and resources, refer to the documentation in each subfolder:

 - [Frontend Documentation](./frontend/README.md)
 - [Backend Documentation](./backend/README.md)

 ## Deploy

-Follow deployment instructions provided in each submodule's README for frontend and backend.
+Follow deployment instructions provided in each subfolder's README for frontend and backend.

 Thank you for choosing Enterprise-Grade RAG System!